devtin/PLS/README.md

 # Sender Information

 To modify sender information, access files `./PLS/emails-from.json` (customer will receive surveys from this person) and  `./PLS/emails-to.json` (person who will receive the survey's answers).
+If you modify any of those files you're gonna have re-run the app by doing `./PLS/./run.sh` (this script will kill the previous process and start a new one).

 # Template Modification